zulip/zulipbot/config/templates/claimPullRequest.md

-Hello @{commenter}!

-You have attempted to claim a pull request, which is someone else's proposed solution for an issue.
-Please review our [guide for new contributors](https://zulip.readthedocs.io/en/latest/overview/contributing.html) to learn how to find an issue to work on.
+@{commenter} You have attempted to claim a pull request, which is someone else's proposed solution for an issue.
+To learn how to pick up issues, please work through all the "Prior to picking up your first issue" sections of the [Zulip contributor guide](https://zulip.readthedocs.io/en/latest/contributing/index.html).
+You will also need to learn the basics of [how to use GitHub](https://docs.github.com/en/get-started).